xp44mm/Notebook/ConcurrencyCookbook/08 Interop.md

 ### Solution

-The `TaskCompletionSource<T>` type can be used to construct `Task<T>` objects in any scenario.
-Using a `TaskCompletionSource<T>`, you can complete a task in three different ways: with a successful result, faulted, or canceled.
+The `TaskCompletionSource<'T>` type can be used to construct `Task<'T>` objects in any scenario.
+Using a `TaskCompletionSource<'T>`, you can complete a task in three different ways: with a successful result, faulted, or canceled.
 Before async was on the scene, there were two other asynchronous patterns recommended by Microsoft: APM (Recipe 8.2) and EAP (Recipe 8.1).
 However, both APM and EAP were rather awkward and in some cases difficult to get right.
 So, an unofficial convention arose that used callbacks, with methods like the following:

 ```C#
 public interface IMyAsyncHttpService